mjul/cucumber-tutorial/README.md

 You can pass tabular data to your step definitions in the form of an object implementing the cuke4duke.Table interface.
-This is useful for setting up context or verifying multiple correlated assertiong.
+This is useful for setting up context or verifying multiple correlated assertions.

 For example, if we want to put conditional exits on a currency position we can create two orders to take profit if the market rises